UltraEngine/Documentation/CPP/AdvancedInterface.md

 <img src='https://raw.githubusercontent.com/Leadwerks/Documentation/master/Images/appmenu.png' style = 'width:800px;' />

+We can add some interactivity to our application to perform various actions when different menu items are selected by the user.

 Replace the EVENT_WIDGETACTION case statement in the main loop with the code below and run the program:

 ```c++